 - Celebrate small sobriety victories.
 Did you avoid a place or a person today that has triggered your addiction in the past?
 Attend a support group meeting today?
 Support a loved one who is struggling with her or his addiction?
 Pat yourself on the back!

 - Practice mindfulness.
 Find a place that calms you.
 Be present in the moment.
+Focus on staying sober one day at a time.
 Challenge yourself to not worry about tomorrow.
 If your mind begins to wander and fret, come back to the present and refocus.

 - Make a list of the things that bring you gratitude.
-The quickest cure to get you out of the holiday blues is by counting your blessings and be grateful for what you have every morning.
+The quickest cure to get you out of the holiday blues is by counting your blessings and be grateful for what you have every morning and every sober holiday.

 We can help